vinodramasubbu/TAG-Approach-for-Code-Gen-and-Exec/README.md

 ## Solution Overview

-This solution demonstrates a tablevaugmented generation approach to enable interaction with structured data using natural language.
-It leverages **Azure Functions** as the orchestrator, integrating with **GPT-40** for code generation and reasoning tasks.
+This solution demonstrates a table-augmented generation approach to facilitate natural language interaction with structured data.
+It uses **Azure Functions** as the orchestrator and integrates with **GPT-4** for code generation and reasoning.
+The design ensures an efficient and seamless way to interact with structured data by combining natural language understanding with powerful data-handling capabilities.

 Key features include: